StephenHaney/loopBeforePaint/README.md

 ## Example usage

-I'm not publishing to npm for now so just copy/paste from `request-before-paint.ts` into your codebase.
+I'm not publishing to npm for now so just copy/paste from `loop-before-paint.ts` into your codebase.

 ```
 // Get a callback after layout but before paint on every frame